The Hero of Fort Sumter – Patrolman Peter Hart

 “When, in the thickest of the fight, the flag was finally shot down, after having been hit nine times, Hart volunteered to raise it again, and, climbing a temporary staff, amidst a blinding hail of shot and shell, nailed the torn banner fast, and descended in safety.”

-Despite concentrated fire to destroy the flag, it remained hoisted until the evacuation of the fort, a source of consternation to the enemy and pride to Union troops.
+Despite concentrated fire to destroy the flag, it remained hoisted until the evacuation of the fort, on April 13, 1861, a source of consternation to the enemy and pride to Union troops.
+It was noted in one detailed account of the act that “Almost eighty-five years before, another braved patriotic Sergeant (William Jasper) had performed a similar feat, in Charleston harbor, near the spot where Fort Moultrie now stands, One was assisting in the establishment of American nationality, the other in maintaining it.”

 The following is the first of four verses of “The Star Spangled Banner,” written by Francis Scott Key about the 1812 attack on Fort McHenry.
 The words may just as well have been written to describe the actions of Peter Hart, resulting in the aforementioned contemporaneous comparison, and rise in popularity at the time of, and after, the Civil War.